altearius/cs-gen/readme.md

 Right now, all TypeScript types get dumped into one large file, which I guess is fine, but it would be neater if we could separate them out.

+---

+Maintain a stable sort-order on as many generated files as possible.
+It will help with source-control churn.

+---

+Provide ability to specify depth for array tuples before it gives up and just makes a plain array.

 [1]: https://json-schema.org/ 'JSON Schema'
 [2]: https://github.com/bcherny/json-schema-to-typescript 'JSON Schema to TypeScript'
 [3]: https://ajv.js.org/standalone.html 'Standalone validation code'